-Eighteenth Resolution - Authorization to be granted to the Board of Directors to issue shares of common stock and/or equity securities giving access to other equity securities or giving entitlement to debt securities and/or securities giving access to future equity securities (of the Company or a Group company), without preferential subscription rights, to a specific category of beneficiaries provisions of the French Commercial Code, specifically Articles L. 225-129-2, L. 22-10-49, L. 22-10-51, L. 225-138 and L. 228-92:
+Seventeenth Resolution - Authorization to be granted to the Board of Directors to issue shares of common stock and/or equity securities giving access to other equity securities or giving entitlement to debt securities and/or securities giving access to future equity securities (of the Company or a Group company) with preferential subscription rights, term of authorization, maximum par value of the capital increase and power to offer unsubscribed securities to the public

+The shareholders at the general meeting, having reviewed the report of the Board of Directors and the Statutory auditors' special report, and pursuant to the provisions of the French Commercial Code, specifically Articles L. 225-129-2, L. 22-10-49, L. 225-132 to L. 225-134-2, L. 228-91 et seq: